na-na-hi/renget/archive/kgtam.md

 Well, going around the world sampling food is a decent enough aspiration.
 Boney would boil her some tea to try if he found the chance.
 He's a bit proud of it, y'know.

+>Pàng Jīng
+"The Demon Whale woke up?!
+I've heard stories, but I think this is the first time he woke up in our lifetime.
+What a bad stroke of luck..."

+Same as the other completely evil cultivators.
+Probably one of the most dangerous to deal with, though.
+Boney would have to be certain of a 100% guaranteed victoty if he wanted to deal with him.

 >Xū
 "Rumors about a particularly old fellow breaking free?
 Welp, good for him!
 Oh, he's very partial to his element as well, eh?
 Looks like we have something in common!"